 Moist heat can help promote improved oil gland function when used consistently.
 This can be accomplished by using a simple face cloth soaked in hot tap water, wrung out and rewarmed and reapplied several times over a 5-10 minute period.
 Alternatively, there are many new products such as the Bruder Mask, which contains tiny moisture beads and can be heated in the microwave for seconds and then placed over closed eyelids for a few minutes to provide effective relief.
-Dr. Jackson’s office provides access for and prefers the Bruder Mask as his warm compress of choice for patients suffering from Dry Eye Syndrome.
+Dr. Jackson’s office provides access for and prefers the Bruder Mask as his warm compress as one of treatment options for patients suffering from Dry Eye Syndrome.

 Lid Hygiene / Cleaning Regimens